pierrenoizat/tumblebit_tips/README.md

 The objectives are

-1. to stick to the most common cryptographic primitives (avoid Tumblebit-specific data formats)
+1. stick to the most common cryptographic primitives (avoid Tumblebit-specific data formats)
 2. reduce the amount of data flowing back and forth between Tumbler and Bob.
 3. preserve the security and privay-protection proprerties of the original Tumblebit protocol